mikwielgus/topola/CONTRIBUTING.md

 Under normal operation, crashes and panics are always considered reportable bugs.

-## Code contribution
+## Writing code

-We welcome code contributions from anyone regardless of skill or experience level.
+We welcome code from anyone regardless of skill or experience level.
 We're friendly to newcomers.
 We will help you with your contribution if there are any problems.

-Topola accepts contributions using pull requests.
+Topola accepts contributions via pull requests.
 For a step-by-step guide on how to use these, refer to Codeberg's [documentation](https://docs.codeberg.org/collaborating/pull-requests-and-git-flow/).

 Before you submit a pull request, make sure Topola actually builds with